stweiss/FileBasedMiniDMS/README.md

 https://github.com/stweiss/FileBasedMiniDMS

 ### CHANGELOG
+Version 0.18-dev (03.02.2023)
+- new feature: incase you manually rename the file to have a proper date, map that back to file modification date.
+Adds *$doFixTimestampBasedOnName* to the config!
+- fixed finding correct date in form of yyyy-mm-dd in a PDF

 Version 0.17 (10.02.2021)
 - renamed default config.php to config.php.template (in git), so you can pull without overwriting your local config.php (issue #13)
 - introduced option to set the detected date as file date (variable $setfiletime, enabled by default) (issue #5)